Rihay66/3Sisters-Documentation/Engine/ECS/src/System.md

-A System is sort of a manager that is able to access all entities that have a set of specific components that is required by the system in order to manipulate the entities.
+ System is sort of a manager that is able to access all entities that have a set of specific components that is required by the system in order to manipulate the entities.

 To define a system it needs to inherit from System and then you can define functions, optionally variables as well, that do something with the added entities that match a signature, or specific set of [[Component]]s
 ```cpp